-The reason for its popularity is that it's packed with features.
-There are training plans, social integration and the app has been at the forefront when it comes to collaborations with the likes of Fitbit and Spotify.
+The now Asics-owned app is a popular choice for runners thanks to its clean layout and the fact that it's packed to the rafters with features.
+There are training plans and social integration, and the app has been at the forefront when it comes to collaborations with the likes of Fitbit and Spotify.

 Essential reading: Best GPS running watches

-If you're a RunKeeper user and you're just tracking your sessions and checking out your times, you're barely making use of one of the most powerful running apps out there.
+If you're a Runkeeper user and you're just tracking your sessions and checking out your times, you're barely making use of one of the most powerful running apps out there.
 But never fear.
-Wareable has amassed over 200 runs and 300 miles of pavement pounding to really get to grips with RunKeeper.
+Wareable has amassed hundreds of miles of pavement pounding to really get to grips with Runkeeper.

 Read on to supercharge your training.